 Signs of Anger Issues in Women

-Trying to understand the different types of anger and the underlying causes can feel overwhelming and leave you feeling hopeless and alone.
+Trying to understand the different types of anger and their underlying causes can feel overwhelming and leave you feeling hopeless and alone.
 You may have pent-up anger caused by trying to brush your feelings under the rug.
 Or, you may have repressed anger that you’re not even aware of until it spins out of control.

 Signs that your anger might be out of control include: